jadesandoval/ecs36b-testing-assignment-starter-homework1/writeup.md

 # Google Test And Debugging Writeup

 ## Things I Thought To Test
+### (from prompt delete after ) A list of the things that you thought to test BEFORE you looked at the actual test cases
 1. Thing 1
 2. Thing 2
 3. Thing 3